Customer and Product Data Act

 Timeline and key documents for the Customer and Product Data Act

 MBIE first consulted the public on this policy in 2020.
-This page includes the Cabinet papers and consultation documents that contributed towards the passage of the Customer and Product Data Act.
+This page includes the Cabinet papers and consultation documents that contributed towards the passage of the Customer and Product Data Act in March 2025 and subsequent sector designations.

 The Government is exploring the potential to make regulations that designate the electricity sector under the Customer and Product Data Act, which will enable a consumer data right in the electricity sector.